M66B/FairEmail/README.md

 FairEmail requires at least Android 6 Marshmallow.

+FairEmail will work properly on devices without any Google service installed.

 FairEmail might occasionally crash on Motorola/Lenovo devices with Android 7 Nougat or earlier because of a [bug in Android](https://issuetracker.google.com/issues/63377371).